4K1D3V/Pl-Hide-Pro/Spigot-Config.md

 #Players who are operators and are not in the list can't connect and will be deop'ed.
 unauthorized-operator-kick-message: '&cYou are not allowed to be an operator'

-#Message if you type a blocked command | Enter none to disable
-blocked-command-message: "&7Unknown command"

 #Message shown if you type /pl | Enter none to disable | Players with the permission plhide.bypass will see the real plugins
 /pl-message: 'Plugins (0):'